MSP EBITDA Margins: Why 15% Is Good and 20% Changes the Conversation

 Consider two MSPs, both at $12M in revenue.

 MSP A runs at 12% EBITDA margin ($1.44M).
-Service gross margins are 42%.
-Revenue per technical employee is $160K.
-No sell-side QoE.
-Owner takes $100K salary with significant personal expenses through the business.
-After QoE normalization, adjusted EBITDA drops to roughly $1.1M.
+Service gross margins are 42%, revenue per technical employee is $160K, and there's no sell-side QoE.
+The owner takes a $100K salary with significant personal expenses through the business, so after QoE normalization, adjusted EBITDA drops to roughly $1.1M.

 MSP B runs at 19% EBITDA margin ($2.28M).
-Service gross margins are 54%.
-Revenue per technical employee is $215K.
-Sell-side QoE completed six months before going to market.
-Owner takes $225K at fair market value.
-Adjusted EBITDA holds at $2.28M.
+Service gross margins are 54%, revenue per technical employee is $215K, and a sell-side QoE was completed six months before going to market.
+The owner takes $225K at fair market value, so adjusted EBITDA holds at $2.28M.

-MSP B sits in the $2M-$3M EBITDA tier where multiples typically range from 8-9x.
-Strong operational metrics and a competitive process push toward the upper end: 9x on $2.28M yields $20.5M in enterprise value.
+MSP B sits in the $2M-$3M EBITDA tier where multiples typically range 8-9x.
+Strong operational metrics and a competitive process push toward the upper end, so 9x on $2.28M yields $20.5M in enterprise value.
 MSP A falls into the $1M-$2M tier at 7-8x.
-Weaker margins and no QoE pull toward the lower end: 7x on $1.1M yields $7.7M.
+Weaker margins and no QoE pull toward the lower end, so 7x on $1.1M yields $7.7M.

 Same top-line revenue.
-A ~$13 million gap in enterprise value.
+A roughly $13 million gap in enterprise value.
 The difference is margin quality, financial hygiene, and operational efficiency.

 (Multiples reflect typical ranges for MSPs in these EBITDA tiers based on transaction data.
 Actual outcomes depend on buyer competition, deal structure, and company-specific factors.)